Pablo-Arevalo-Escobar/SPH-Fluid-Simulation/README.md

 ### Using the program:
   Simply download the SPH folder and launch the executable.
 (NOTE: It is important that you launch the executable in the folder provided otherwise it   will be unable to locate the shader files)

+### Controls
+ - Press G to toggle the camera/mouse movement
+ - Use the arrow keys to move an object along the x and y axis (once you create an object)
+ - Use Q and E to move and object along the z axis
+ - Create an object by either loading one of the scenes in the simulation paramters or going into object parameters and adding a barrier